peteroupc/Numbers/docs/PeterO.Numbers.EInteger.md

 <b>Return Value:</b>

 A byte array.
 If this value is 0, returns a byte array with the single element 0.

+### ToByteUnchecked

+    public byte ToByteUnchecked();

+Converts this number to a byte (from 0 to 255), returning the least-significant bits of this number's two's-complement form.

+<b>Return Value:</b>

+This number, converted to a byte (from 0 to 255).

+### ToInt16Checked

+    public short ToInt16Checked();

+Converts this number's value to a 16-bit signed integer if it can fit in a 16-bit signed integer.

+<b>Return Value:</b>

+This number's value as a 16-bit signed integer.

+<b>Exceptions:</b>

+ * System.OverflowException:
+This value is less than -32768 or greater than 32767.

+### ToInt16Unchecked

+    public short ToInt16Unchecked();

+Converts this number to a 16-bit signed integer, returning the least-significant bits of this number's two's-complement form.

+<b>Return Value:</b>

+This number, converted to a 16-bit signed integer.

 ### ToInt32Checked